 - To connect the Geotab telematics device but still keep the OBD port available for use, such as for a scan tool or IOX Add-On

 Types of harnesses

 Geotab offers harnesses in different shapes and sizes to match as closely as possible the various Original Equipment Manufacturer (OEM) OBD connectors that can be found in vehicles.

 In general, you may find these main types of diagnostic interfaces in your fleet vehicles: OBD 16-Pin, 6-Pin, and 9-Pin.

-Geotab classifies harnesses into these categories:
+Geotab classifies harnesses into five categories:

 - Deutsch Connector for Heavy-Duty installations

 - Custom Harnesses for multiple connection points or wires, weather resistant types, and unique global vehicle models

 Geotab has developed custom harnesses in the past when there was a large enough demand.
 If you require a harness for a specific application, please email the Geotab Sales Team: email@example.com

 To simplify purchasing and installation for customers, Geotab offers two Universal T-harness Kits, one for vehicles with an OBD II port and one for Heavy-Duty vehicle applications.
 The kits include different mounting adapters, eliminating the need to know the types of vehicles in a fleet prior to installation.